0xrocky/foobar.withgoogle/l3v3l_2/challenge_1.md

 Write a function solution(s) which takes a string representing employees walking along a hallway and returns the number of times the employees will salute. s will contain at least 1 and at most 100 characters, each one of -, >, or <.

+# Languages

+To provide a Python solution, edit `solution.py`
+To provide a Java solution, edit `Solution.java`

 # Test cases

 Your code should pass the following test cases.